snowplow/snowplowanalytics.com/README.md

 ## What is *snowplowanalytics.com*?

 This repo contains the source code and content for the [Snowplow](https://snowplowanalytics.com) website.
-The site is built with [Jekyll](https://github.com/mojombo/jekyll) and published to Amazon S3 where it is then served by CloudFront.
+The site is built with [Jekyll](https://github.com/mojombo/jekyll) and published to Amazon S3, where it is then served by CloudFront.

 ## Stack Walkthrough

-This current project's stack consist of NPM, webpack and Jekyll, they are used to build website as static pages and assets.
+This current project's stack consist of NPM, webpack and Jekyll.
+They are used to build website as static pages and assets.

 ## NPM

-NPM is a modern package-management solution based on NodeJS language.
-It allows to install and manage versioned packages.
+NPM is a modern package-management solution based on NodeJS language which allows to install and manage versioned packages.
 Instead of adding packages into assets/js/vendors folder, NPM adds them into ./node_modules folder.
 Then you can use ES6 command "import", or common "require".
 ES6 way becomes more often used these days.

 That way you are free from manually managing JS libraries and their dependencies.